Jdoyle5254/code-refactor-w1/README.md

 ![Social Media](https://user-images.githubusercontent.com/69594945/95001264-e24a9b80-058d-11eb-9aec-1bb4b3db2782.PNG)

 ## Credits
-The basic page layout was provided to us already set up though the BootCamp.
+The basic page layout and corresponding CSS page was provided to us already set up though the BootCamp.
+Code was not altered but merely enhanced by me.

 ## Resources
 I had debated about using the alt tag for some of the images, as they did not seem to fit.
 I opted for the Alt null for the Aside, as I did not feel the images enhanced the page and were more decor.
 I used this site as a reference for that decision.